PERI Investors Have Opportunity to Lead Perion Network Ltd. Securities Fraud Lawsuit

-LOS ANGELES, May 7, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Perion Network Ltd. ("Perion" or the "Company") (NASDAQ: PERI).
+BENSALEM, Pa., May 13, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Perion Network Ltd. ("Perion" or the "Company") (NASDAQ: PERI).

 Class Period: February 9, 2021 – April 5, 2024